-It can be really tough when your brother or sister has a problem with alcohol or other drugs.
-Siblings might feel worried, anxious, guilty, or angry, especially when a lot of the family’s attention is on their brother or sister.
+It can be really tough when your brother, sister or sibling has a problem with alcohol, other drugs or mental health.
+Siblings might feel worried, anxious, guilty, or angry, especially when a lot of the family’s attention is on their sibling.

-- For more information about the ARC program, visit the Family Drug Help website here.
+- For more information about InFocus, visit the Family Drug and Gambling Help website

 Family Drug Support: Stepping Stones

 Stepping Stones is a four day workshop by Family Drug Support which is usually run over two weekends at different locations across Australia.
 The workshop focusses on helping families develop coping skills and communication strategies, and includes a program workbook.
 To book into a Stepping Stones workshop, contact Family Drug Support on 1300 368 186 or visit the website here.